Property Photography Portfolio

 First of all, you must a have a decent portfolio of images to show prospective clients and these must include property shots.
 It is a kind of chicken and egg situation but is easily rectified.

 As discussed before, you can approach friends or family and ask to photograph their properties inside and out.
 As payment to them, offer to give a CD with all the images on for free as thanks for them allowing you to start your portfolio.

 If this is not possible, ask a neighbour or current work colleague and offer the same terms.
 Free pictures.
 Maybe even do a commercial property or two (shop or warehouse) to add diversity to your talents.

 Once you have one or two properties under your belt, process them to the hilt to get them looking their absolute best.
 Print them at A4 or A3 (10×8 or 18×12) and add them to your property photography portfolio.

 Before sending to a lab, make sure they are immaculate;

 Note: Resize is an incredible program that you can use as a plug in for Photoshop, Lightroom or as a standalone.
 It allows you to upsize and increase the pixel count in your images up to 1000% for huge prints.
 I normally keep to under 200% and the results are great and very professional.
 A totally recommended tool for ALL photographers.

 When you receive the prints, first of all, stand back in awe at the quality of your prints and outstanding training ; )

 Next, you need to keep your property photography portfolio safe from sunlight and constant handling.
 I suggest an A3 professional artist's portfolio holder.
 It will hold both A4 and A3 images.

 In the UK?
-Check out these companies for reference;
+Check out this company for reference;